vovapolu/ensime.github.io/editors/emacs/scala-mode.md

 ENSIME users have access to the compiler's summary of the file and this `scala-mode` functionality is overridden.

-scala-mode2 supports imenu, a library for accessing locations in documents that is included in emacs 24.
+scala-mode supports imenu, a library for accessing locations in documents that is included in emacs 24.
 The custom variable `scala-imenu:should-flatten-index` controls whether or not the imenu index will be hierarchical or completely flat.
-The current iMenu implementation only goes one level deep i.e. nested classes are not traversed. scala-mode2's imenu support depends heavily on the `scala-syntax:end-of-definition` and `scala-syntax:beginning-of-definition` functions, and as such, it shares their limitations.
+The current iMenu implementation only goes one level deep i.e. nested classes are not traversed. scala-mode's imenu support depends heavily on the `scala-syntax:end-of-definition` and `scala-syntax:beginning-of-definition` functions, and as such, it shares their limitations.

 ## Joinin lines (delete indentation) and removing horizontal whitespace